indy99/bitbot_binance/README.md

 # Bitbot Binance
 This program is Cryptocurrency trading bot for Binance.
-Written in Javascript , NodeJS.
+Written in Javascript , running on NodeJS.
 ### Installation
 ```
 git clone https://github.com/indy99/bitbot_binance